 - Under the banner, select “Attend”.
 Then select the Instructor Led Training you are looking for.

-- Use the Learn more & Register link to get course information, save items to your playlist, view list of upcoming sessions, and enroll.
+- Use the Learn more & Register link to get course information, save items to your playlist, view list of upcoming sessions, and register.

 - If there are upcoming sessions, you will have a list with links to enroll or withdraw yourself from a session.